hmlongco/Factory/README.md

     }
 }
 ```
-Unlike Resolver which often requires defining a plethora of nested registration functions, or SwiftUI, where defining a new environment variable requires creating a new EnvironmentKey and adding additional getters and setters, here we simply add a new `Factory` to the default container.
-When called, the factory closure is evaluated and returns an instance of our dependency.
+Unlike Resolver which often requires defining a plethora of nested registration functions, or SwiftUI, where defining a new environment variable requires creating a new EnvironmentKey and adding additional getters and setters, here we simply add a new `Factory` computed variable to the default container.
+When called, the internal factory closure is evaluated and returns an instance of our dependency.
 That's it.

 Injecting and using the service where needed is equally straightforward.
 Here's just one of the many ways Factory can be used.